The Web Health

 Introduction

-You’ve probably heard the phrase “train yourself” at least once in your life, even if you’ve never watched an exercise program, read a fitness magazine, or set foot in a gym.
-Sometimes it’s a gentle push, sometimes it’s a scream as you sweat out your last rep.
+You’ve probably heard the phrase “train yourself” at least once, even if you’ve never watched an exercise program, read a fitness magazine, or set foot in a gym.
+Sometimes it’s a gentle push, sometimes a scream as you sweat your last rep.

-However, you may want to know what your core is, what it means to participate in it, and how to do it.
+However, you may want to know your core, what it means to participate in it, and how to do it.

-Your core is made up of the muscles that border your trunk, comprising the abdominals, diaphragm, trunk extensors pelvic floor, obliques and hip flexors.
+Your core comprises the muscles that border your trunk, comprising the abdominals, diaphragm, trunk extensors, pelvic floor, obliques, and hip flexors.

 What are your core muscles?